techAbhay11/Discord-Chatbot/README.md

-# Why we built this:
+# Why I built this:

 I wanted to create AI that could talk like a fictional character.
 Discord has become a very popular community messaging platform.
 It uses bots that can be programmed to reply to any message.
 So I thought of building a Discord Chat Bot that could message like a fictional character.
 It will help us to understand the Generative Pre-trained Transfomer Model which is a very popular language model.